Home » Symptoms » Cat Symptoms A-Z » Warts on the Head, Neck, and Limbs

 Basics and possible causes

 Another important point is the possible role of environmental factors.
-Cats living in an environment with poor hygiene are at a higher risk of becoming infected with viruses or bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. that can attack the skin and cause warts.
+Cats living in poor hygienic conditions are at higher risk of becoming infected with viruses or bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. that attack the skin and can cause warts.

 Typical accompanying symptoms

-- Skin changes: Warts appear as small, nodular elevations on the skin.
-They can vary in color and range from skin-colored to dark brown.
+- Skin changes: Warts appear as small, nodular bumps on the skin.
+They can vary in color, ranging from skin-colored to dark brown.

 - Itching: Some cats may experience itching due to the warts, especially if they occur in areas that are frequently moved or irritated.